The Domesday Book was a detailed and comprehensive record of all individual ownership in terms of land or stock across England.

 It was completed in 1086 and comprised of two books – the Great Domesday and the Little Domesday.
 The book remained in use through the subsequent centuries and the original manuscript still exists today in the National Archives in Kew.

-For King William, the Domesday Book had an immense importance.
+For King William, the Domesday Book had immense importance.
 William had commissioned the king with one key purpose: to be able to levy taxes effectively.

 The Domesday Book provided him with this important information.
 At the same time, William was also able to know exactly how many men each lord or baron had under him.

 On the other hand, the Treasury would impose taxes on landowners based on the basis of the details of their land ownership and income estimates as included in the book.

 In 1066, the Normans invaded England and effectively replaced the Anglo-Saxon aristocracy.
 Very few historical sources tell us exactly what happened during and after this tumultuous period.

-It contains the names of more than 13,000 villages, names of lords and their ownerships, the location of the castles and other details.
+It contains the names of more than 13,000 villages, names of lords and their ownerships, the location of the castles, and other details.

 The Domesday Book came about as a result of an exceptional survey.
-This survey was historically named ‘Great Survey’ conducted in most of Wales and all of England.
+This survey was historically named the ‘Great Survey’ conducted in most of Wales and all of England.

 The commissioners would verify this information in public sessions attended by barons and villagers alike.
 The scope and nature of this survey made it an unparalleled feat in medieval history.